stawberri/twitter_dbooks/README.md

 These steps are extremely bare-bones, but I'm gunnya try to make some kind of installation tutorial eventually!
 It might seem a little daunting, but it's really pretty simple!
 If you need help, please feel free to [ask me on twitter](http://twitter.com/stawbewwi).

+If you prefer a more do-it-yourself approach, please clone [this branch][urgh_branch] if you still want to receive auto-updates!

 ## Configuration

 All bot configuration is now done through tags.
 For more information about how tags work, Danbooru's wiki has [a nice page about it](http://danbooru.donmai.us/wiki_pages/43049).
 Danbooru tags obviously aren't enough to configure your bot, though, so I extended them with my own %tags!
 They all start with `%`, and pretty much work just like Danbooru's tags.
 There are %metatags that have a `:` in them, and they work in a `%name:value` format, letting you set some setting to some value.
 Normal %tags don't have a `:` in them, and they either do something or don't, depending on whether or not you include them.